DASVDD: Deep Autoencoding Support Vector Data Descriptor for Anomaly Detection: Related Works

 \section{Related Works}

-In this section, we briefly review the existing methods in semi-supervised anomaly detection.
+In this section, we briefly review the existing methods in deep anomaly detection.
 One can refer to \cite{10.1145/1541880.1541882,chalapathy2019deep} for a recent and detailed review of past literature in the AD field.

-Deep autoencoders \cite{Hinton504} are one the most commonly-used deep models for anomaly detection.
+Deep autoencoders \cite{Hinton504} are some of the most commonly-used deep models for anomaly detection.
 AEs can be used for extracting a lower-dimensional representation of the data while retaining their common factors of variation.
-AE-based AD algorithms either feed this latent representation to a conventional anomaly detection algorithm, such as Gaussian Mixture Model (GMM) or one-class SVM (OCSVM) \cite{erfani}, or directly use the reconstruction error as their anomaly measure \cite{vae}\cite{cae}.
-Several variants of autoencoders, including variational AEs \cite{vae} and convolutional AEs \cite{cae}, have been used for anomaly detection in different applications \cite{vaeapplication}.
-These methods assume that the autoencoder can extract the common factors of variation from normal data and thus can reconstruct them with fair accuracy, but cannot reconstruct the anomalies because they do not possess the common factors associated to the normal data.
+AE-based AD algorithms either feed this latent representation to a conventional anomaly detection algorithm, such as Gaussian Mixture Model (GMM) or one-class SVM (OCSVM) \cite{erfani} or directly use the reconstruction error as their anomaly measure \cite{vae}\cite{cae}.
+Several variants of autoencoders, including variational AEs, \cite{vae}, and convolutional AEs \cite{cae}, have been used for anomaly detection in different applications \cite{vaeapplication}.
+These methods assume that the autoencoder can extract the common factors of variation from normal data and thus can reconstruct them with fair accuracy, but \b{they fail to do so with} anomalies because they do not possess the common factors associated with the normal data.
 This assumption, however, does not always hold.
 In some cases, an autoencoder which is trained on the normal data can also reconstruct anomalies accurately \cite{gong2019memorizing}.
 To prevent this problem, it is important to adopt an appropriate network architecture and latent representation size.
 Choosing the right size for the latent space often depends on the data and the task that we would like to carry out.
 Since we usually do not have access to all anomaly classes, it is tough to find an optimal size for the bottleneck of the AE network.